Attack ad: United States

 The "Tank Ride" ad from 1988 was an attack on Dukakis by the GOP.
 It created a lasting negative impression and helped guarantee Dukakis' defeat.
 The ad suggested that Bush was more supportive of military spending and weapons programs than Dukakis.
 The footage, pulled from the news media, showed Dukakis riding a tank in his attempt to counter the claim that he was weak on defense.
 He wore a large, oversized helmet and a wide smile, which was used by the GOP to insinuate that he was a fool.
 The GOP also added gear sounds from an 18-wheeler truck to imply that Dukakis could not run the tank smoothly – although tanks do not have gears that grind.

 The 2008 Democratic presidential primaries featured an ad by Hillary Clinton directed at her main rival at the time, Barack Obama, which aired days before the Texas primary.
-The ad began by showing children asleep in bed while phone rang in the background.
-A voice-over stated that it was 3 a.m., the phone was ringing in the White House, and that "something’s happening in the world".
-The voice-over then asked voters if they wanted someone who "already knows the world’s leaders, knows the military" and is "tested and ready to lead in a dangerous world" to pick up the phone.
-While Obama was never mentioned by name, the implication was clear and the ad set off a firestorm of discussion and controversy, causing even Obama himself to respond and describe it as an ad that "play[ed] on people’s fears", predicting it would not work.
+The ad began by showing children asleep in bed while a phone rang in the background.
+A voice-over stated that it was 3 a.m., the phone was ringing in the White House, and that "something's happening in the world".
+The voice-over then asked voters if they wanted someone who "already knows the world's leaders, knows the military" and is "tested and ready to lead in a dangerous world" to pick up the phone.
+While Obama was never mentioned by name, the implication was clear and the ad set off a firestorm of discussion and controversy, causing even Obama himself to respond and describe it as an ad that "play[ed] on people's fears", predicting it would not work.
 Later in the campaign, after Obama had become the Democratic nominee, Republican nominee John McCain echoed a similar sentiment.
 In a controversial ad called "Celebrity", McCain's campaign asked, "[Barack Obama] is the biggest celebrity in the world.
 But, is he ready to lead?"
 The ad juxtaposed Obama supporters with photos of Britney Spears and Paris Hilton.

-By 2010, attack ads had spread online as political candidates publish their ads on YouTube.
-Carly Fiorina, a Republican candidate from California, released a video on YouTube depicting former Republican opponent Tom Campbell, as a "Fiscal conservative in name only”.
+By 2010, attack ads had spread online as political candidates published their ads on YouTube.
+Carly Fiorina, a Republican candidate from California, released a video on YouTube depicting former Republican opponent Tom Campbell as a "Fiscal conservative in name only”.